 The disappearance of Debra Kay Stewart could be tied to two other missing person cases.
-On May 21, 1976, Debra was working at a Sears department store in Austin, Texas near Hyde Park.
-That day, it’s reported that the 19-year-old wasn’t feeling well so she decided to leave work early to make an appointment at the student health center located at the University of Texas.
-Debra was last seen leaving her place of employment and was said to be on her way to the doctor’s office, however, she never arrived at her destination.
+On May 21, 1976, Debra worked at a Sears department store in Austin, Texas, near Hyde Park.
+That day, it was reported that the 19-year-old wasn’t feeling well, so she decided to leave work early to make an appointment at the student health center located at the University of Texas.
+Debra was last seen leaving her place of employment and was said to be on her way to the doctor’s office.
+However, she never arrived at her destination.

 Debra Kay Stewart has never been seen or heard from again.

 The following morning, it was somewhere between 8:00 a.m. and 9:00 a.m. when Debra’s vehicle was found abandoned just a mile from her apartment.
-The keys were reportedly in the ignition and there were no visible signs that Debra may have been attacked.
-The car’s doors were locked and reports stated that witnesses claimed to have seen a Black man exiting the vehicle.
-He was described as between 5 feet 9 inches to 5 feet 10 inches tall and about 190 pounds with short, neatly-styled hair.
+The Charley Project reported the keys were in the ignition, and there were no visible signs that Debra may have been attacked.
+The car’s doors were locked, and witnesses claimed to have seen a Black man exiting the vehicle.
+He was described as between 5 feet 9 inches and 5 feet 10 inches tall and about 190 pounds with short, neatly styled hair.
 The unknown man was described as wearing a long-sleeve, button-down shirt with dark-colored pants.

 Debra had a boyfriend at the time, but police couldn’t find anything to tie him to her disappearance.

 Brenda Moore, 19, went missing on March 7, 1976, and later, her vehicle was found abandoned a block away from where Debra’s car was found.
-At the time of her disappearance, Brenda was reportedly married but she’d been separated from her husband for approximately four months.
-He told authorities that she had a boyfriend who drove a blue Chevrolet pickup trunk and he just believed she ran off with him.
+At the time of her disappearance, Brenda was married, but she’d been separated from her husband for approximately four months.
+He told authorities that she had a boyfriend who drove a blue Chevrolet pickup trunk, and he just believed she ran off with him.
 There are no photos of Brenda on file.

 Anyone with information about this case is urged to contact the Austin Police Department at (512) 974-5210 or their local authorities.
 Her agency case number is 760094820.